dahliaOS/documentation/CONTRIBUTING.md

 ### How to translate

-1. Make a Crowdin account (if you already don't have one).
+1. Make a Crowdin account (if you already don't have one)
-2. Join our workspace.
+2. Join our workspace
-3. Pick a project to translate (Pangolin, one of the applications etc.).
+3. Pick a project to translate (Pangolin, one of the applications etc.)
-4. Apply translations to the available strings.
+4. Apply translations to the available strings

 ## Code contributions